Florida Lions Eye Bank changed its name to Beauty of Sight on September 1, 2023

 After months of treatment, including countless eye drops, experimental light therapy at Bascom Palmer Eye Institute, and lots of prayers, my doctors managed to cure my infection.
 It was an incredible relief when my eye wasn’t as painful and red as before.
 However, my vision was impaired.
 My doctors explained that although the infection was gone, the scar it had left behind would obstruct my vision unless I received a corneal transplant.

 I was cleared for surgery in March 2019, and on March 22nd, my parents drove me to Miami to get my transplant at Bascom Palmer Eye Institute with tissue from Beauty of Sight.
 I was only 19, and I’ll never forget the crowded waiting room, the kind nurses, and the Nickelback was playing in the operating room.
 The surgery was successful.
-I woke up with a patch on my eye and felt a little loopy, but I was so incredibly grateful.
+I woke up with a patch on my eye and felt loopy, but I was incredibly grateful.
 Over the next few weeks, my vision gradually returned, and every doctor I saw told me how “beautiful” my graft was.
-I was able to reach 20/40 vision with correction, a huge improvement from the 20/400 vision I started with.
+I reached 20/40 vision with correction, a huge improvement from the 20/400 vision.
+I started with.

-In August 2019, with my eye returned to perfect health, I was able to go to college in person and have a true dorm experience at the University of Florida.
+In August 2019, with my eyes returned to perfect health, I could attend college in person and have a true dorm experience at the University of Florida.
 My time at UF was full of joy, spirit, and friendship.
 I joined a sorority and met so many wonderful girls.
 I worked at a sleepaway camp in Pennsylvania and a preschool for kids with special needs.
 I volunteered at local schools and churches.
 I studied psychology, sociology, and French.
 I was able to live a full and happy college experience despite my health history or even COVID.

 After returning from France in 2023, I moved to Virginia to be closer to family.
 I love the seasons here.
 Virginia has beautiful hiking and great wineries and restaurants.
 My career is going wonderfully!
 I'm working with preschool-aged children with autism.
 Seeing their joy is deeply rewarding.
 I plan to pursue a master’s degree in social work in the fall of 2024, and I hope to continue working with children with disabilities and their families.